ocoretech/CTF-workbook/Vulnbegin.md

 ### **1. Reconnaissance**

-Use nslookup tool to search for any extra information we can get from our domain i.e. vulnbegin.co.uk.
+Use nslookup tool to search for any extra information we can get from our domain i.e. vulnbegin.co.uk (nslookup -type=any vulnbegin.co.uk 8.8.8.8).
 With the help of nslookup, you will find your first flag, but to find the subdomains, use dnsrecon brute force.

                                                     Flag 1 found by using nslookup

-With the help of dnsrecon, a subdomain has been found.
+With the help of dnsrecon, a subdomain has been found (dnsrecon -d vulnbegin.co.uk -D CTF/subdomain.txt -t brt).
 Visit that subdomain and you will find your second flag.
 You will also notice on the subdomain where it says "User not Authenticated".
-Try using theHarvester tool to find out more subdomains or more information regarding the flags.
+Try using theHarvester tool to find out more subdomains or more information regarding the flags (theHarvester -d vulnbegin.co.uk -b all).

                                                     Flag 2 found using dnsrecon

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/249fd214-5cf2-4f6b-a27d-36dad72f075f)

 Here you can see that eleven hosts have been found, go through each of them by visiting the URLs.